-Okay, okay.
-They’re not really mysteries — 98% of this stuff is all over the internet – but they’re fun facts nevertheless.
+Today I’m going to unravel some of the dollar bill’s biggest mysteries for you.
+Okay … They’re not really mysteries — 98% of this stuff is all over the Internet — but they’re fun facts nevertheless.

 Did you know the first United States one-dollar bill was issued in 1862?
-It was emblazoned with a portrait of Salmon P. Chase, the Treasury Secretary under Abraham Lincoln.
+The currency was emblazoned with a portrait of Salmon P. Chase, the Treasury Secretary under Abraham Lincoln.

 The current one-dollar bill design technically dates back to 1963, but many of the design elements that we associate with the bill were established in 1929.

-Obviously, the most recognizable element of the modern one dollar bill is the portrait of George Washington, painted by Gilbert Stuart.
-But did you ever look really closely at a US one-dollar bill – especially the reverse side with all those mysterious symbolism?
+Obviously, the most recognizable element of the modern one dollar bill is the portrait of George Washington, painted by Gilbert Stuart — but the truly interesting stuff is on the reverse.

 In case you don’t have a dollar bill handy, here are a few pictures of the reverse side of the one-dollar bill, and exploded-views of the great seal on the left- and right-hand sides:

-Notice that it is constructed with 13 layers of stone which represent the 13 original states and their individual rights.
-The separate stones within each layer represent local self-government, and the pyramid’s unfinished condition represents the promise of continued national growth.
+The pyramid itself represents permanence and strength.
+Astute observers will see that it’s constructed with 13 layers of stone; they represent the 13 original states and their individual rights.
+But wait — there’s more: The separate stones within each layer represent local self-government, and the pyramid’s unfinished condition represents the promise of continued national growth.

-At the top of the pyramid, inside the capstone, you have the “all-seeing eye,” which is an ancient symbol for divinity.
+At the top of the pyramid, inside the capstone, there is that strange “all-seeing eye,” which is an ancient symbol for divinity.

-The letters at the bottom of the pyramid represent the year the United States was founded, 1776, in Roman numerals.
+As for the letters at the bottom of the pyramid, well … they are the Roman numerals for 1776 which, of course, represent the year that the United States was founded.

 A very subtle bit of symbolism exists in how the pyramid is lit; notice that its face is lighted and the western side is dark.
 Some people interpret that to mean that when the United States was founded it had not begun to explore the West.